-Oahu has it all: wide, sandy beaches; year-round surf; breathtaking ridge hikes; and, in Honolulu, a vibrant urban city.
+Oahu has it all: wide, sandy beaches; year-round surf; breathtaking ridge hikes; and a vibrant urban city in Honolulu.
 Home to Pearl Harbor and the only royal palace in the United States, Honolulu is imbued with history.
-Always deeply mindful of its past, it is also streaking into the future.
-The revitalization of old neighborhoods has sprouted trendy boutiques and attention-grabbing cuisine, and Waikiki, the world-famous vacation playground, gets more cutting-edge luxe every day.
-Sure, Oahu may be Hawaii’s most crowded island, but its rich human tapestry — locals of myriad ethnic mixes, wealthy Japanese expats, Mainland sunseekers, surfers from around the globe — makes it unlike any other place in the world.
+Always deeply mindful of its past, it is also racing into the future.
+The revitalization of old neighborhoods has sprouted trendy boutiques and attention-grabbing cuisine, and Waikiki, the world-famous vacation playground, continues to refine itself with stylish and luxurious new hotels, and the shops to match.
+Sure, Oahu may be Hawaii’s most crowded island, but its rich human tapestry—locals of myriad ethnic mixes, wealthy Japanese expats, Mainland sunseekers, surfers from around the globe—makes it unlike any other place in the world.

 Things to Do